+Most product liability claims involve one of three types of defects, and each one of these kinds of defects involves satisfying certain court requirements.
+Some defective product claims become mass torts when multiple people have purchased the same product and the underlying issue is a manufacturing defect that applies to all of the products rather than an isolated one.
 The first theory of product liability that comes to mind for most people is based on the warranty of the product.
 There are express warranties, that the manufacturer explicitly states when a person buys a product.
 There are also implied warranties for all products, notably that the product you are buying is safe to use for the purpose it was intended for.
 Additionally, there are three main types of product liability claims in Texas.
 These three types can be used separately or combined together or combined with breach of warranty claims when filing a product liability lawsuit.
 The three types of product liability claims are:

 Design defects, usually involve a product that was designed improperly causing the product to fail and cause injuries.
 Any claimant alleging a design defect will be required to prove by a preponderance of the evidence (the greater weight of the evidence, or more than 50 percent) that:

 - There was a safer alternative design; and

 - The defect was a producing cause of the personal injury, property damage, or death for which the claimant seeks recovery.

 Texas Civil Practice and Remedies Code § 82.005(b) defines the phrase “safer alternative design” as meaning a product design other than the one actually used that in reasonable probability:

 - Would have prevented or significantly reduced the risk of the claimant’s personal injury, property damage, or death without substantially impairing the product’s utility; and

 - Was economically and technologically feasible at the time the product left the control of the manufacturer or seller by the application of existing or reasonably achievable scientific knowledge.